Michaelangel007/easing/README.md

   -- there is a reason for this but it will have to wait for `OutSine`
 * It should have been abbreviated `Sin`

-We'll ignore renaming this so as not to confuse people for why we have a `InCos` but not an `InSine`.
+We'll ignore renaming this to `InCos` so as not to confuse people for why we have a `InCos` but not an `InSine` like everyone else.
-_"Sometimes a bad standard is better then no standard."_
+_"Sometimes a consistent, bad standard is better then an inconsistent, good standard."_

 Sometimes. :-/